rhinocerose/eurorack-ForgeSeries/README.md

 SENS: Sensitivity to CV input.
 Functions equivalent to an attenuator or amplifier.
 SAVE: Saves each setting.
 Saved settings are loaded when the power is turned on.

+Next screen allows loading pre-defined presets for scale and note to each channel.
+SCALE: Selects which scale to use
+ROOT: Selects the root note for choosen scale
+LOAD CH1/CH2: Loads the selected Scale and Root into the channel overwriting the existing notes.

 ## Production specifications

 Eurorack standard 3U 6HP size